Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: System Model and Problem Definition

 \subsection{Probabilistic Dominance and Skyline Definitions}

 The core concept of skyline queries relies on the dominance relationship.
-In a deterministic setting, dominance is binary.
-However, in our uncertain setting, we must quantify the \textit{probability} that one object is preferable to another.
+In a deterministic setting, dominance is binary, allowing for straightforward comparisons.
+However, in our uncertain setting, the presence of multiple possible instances for each object necessitates a probabilistic framework to quantify the dominance likelihood.
+We begin by defining the dominance criteria at the instance level.

 \begin{definition}[Instance-Level Dominance] Let $u_A$ and $u_B$ be two uncertain objects.
 Let $u_{A,p}$ and $u_{B,q}$ be specific instances of $u_A$ and $u_B$ respectively in the $d$-dimensional space.
 We say $u_{A,p}$ dominates $u_{B,q}$, denoted as $u_{A,p} \prec u_{B,q}$, if and only if $u_{A,p}$ is strictly better (smaller) in at least one dimension and not worse in all other dimensions: